CBS News Internship Program

 Where can I intern?

-Do I get to choose my placement?
+Do I get to choose my department?

-No, placement is at the sole discretion of the Director.
+You choose the city; department placement is at the sole discretion of the Director.

 What are the departments?